clayne/FROST-Fast/README.md

 ## Start Fallout 4

-After completing the above steps, you should now have a clean installation.
+You should now have a clean installation, so you can proceed with a first-time run.

 1. Start the game through Steam
 2. Click on _Options_ in the game launcher window